Sudokuru/Frontend/README.md

 For Web, hit the w key to start up the website at `localhost:19000`

+# Run Snyk scans

+The command to run a Snyk Open Source scan is `npm run snyk:opensource`

+The command to run a Snyk code scan is `npm run snyk:code`

+Existing issues in main branch can be [viewed here](https://app.snyk.io/org/sudokuru)

 # Run Code Coverage and Jest E2E tests

 To enable code coverage, toggle `collectCoverage` to `true` in `jest.config.ts` file.
 Coverage results are outputed to `jest-coverage` folder.